Pre-Employment Screening Costs: Manual vs. Automated Compared

 The three common options

-1. Manual review by a private investigator
+1. Manual review by a private investigation firm

-Cost: €450–1,200 per candidate
+Cost: €450–€1,200 per candidate

-Duration: 5–10 business days
+Duration: 5–10 working days

-Scope: individual, but rarely standardized
+Scope: tailored, but rarely standardized

 2. Internal HR review